Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 --------

 * Can read and write NFC Forum Type 1, 2, 3, 4 and Mifare Classic tags.
-* Ndef definitions can be directly read/written with API.
+* NDEF definitions can be directly read/written with API.
 * Supports NFC P2P mode
 * Supports card emulation mode
 * Range is restricted to 10cm (3.94")